WDI-SEA/notes/04-databases/sql-advanced/readme.md

 # Advanced SQL

 ## Objectives
-* Utilize different ways to filter data in the WHERE clause
 * Describe the uses of advanced queries like subqueries and unions
 * Demonstrate ability to order data
 * Demonstrate ability to aggregate and combine data